 It is often easy to figure out when your pet is overweight: a telltale waddle, pudgy face and body, and reluctance to exercise will reveal the extra pounds.
 If your pet’s weight gain occurs gradually, it can be more challenging to spot.
 Find out some of the telltale signs of excess weight, such as poor grooming or difficulty moving around.
 And remember to keep an eye out on your pet’s shape: you should be able to see a defined waist.
 If you feel along your pet’s sides, and cannot feel your cat or dog’s ribs, your pet is carrying around too much poundage.

 If your pet is overweight or obese, before making any major changes to diet or implementing an exercise plan, make your first step a discussion with a veterinarian about your strategy.
 The treatment plan will likely revolve around evaluating what your pet is eating - are there lots of treats? human food? big portions? - and making any necessary changes to diet.
+Vets may recommend high-protein snacks that are grain free like Zuke's Lil' Links to reduce caloric intake.
 As well, it will be important to implement changes to your pet’s exercise habits and brainstorm creative ways to introduce activities that will get your dog or cat moving around, like new cat toys or going on hikes with your dog.

 More on Weight Loss

 6 Pet Food Ingredients that Burn Fat

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.